CMSgov/ab2d/JENKINS.md

 ## Space Requirements

-One of the integration testing tools we use, called Testcontainers requires that the root volume `/` have at least 2GB of free space.
+One of the integration testing tools we use, called Testcontainers, requires that the root volume `/` have at least 2GB of free space.
 If this is not the case mount an additional volume to give it at least that much space.